chayleaf/notlua/README.md

 Complex examples: see [my neovim config](https://github.com/chayleaf/dotfiles/blob/master/home/common/nvim.nix)

+## Try it out

+Check out [sample.nix](./sample.nix) (you can run it with `./sample.nix` after cloning this repository).
+To immediately feed the compiled code to Lua, do `./sample.nix | lua` (assuming you have Lua in your `PATH` of course).

-To use this, add `notlua.nixosModules.default` to your config, and then access it via `config.notlua`.
+To use this in your config, add `notlua.nixosModules.default` to your NixOS module list and then access it via `config.notlua`.

+## Overview

 `notlua.utils` contains various functions, out of which you should only really care about `compile`.
 It takes a module name (which will be used to prefix variables, so you can put multiple modules in a single .lua file), and the statements to compile to lua.
+The other functions are internal functions mostly only useful for macro developers.

 `notlua.keywords` contains various keywords for writing the programs: